cj667113/AR_Datacenter/README.md

 The first step is to setup a PRTG server to collect data from devices on the network.
 For every device that is generating data to PRTG there is a sensor ID that corrosponds.
 Utilizing this ID, we can plug it into the Python script along with the channel name to pull out the data in real-time and generate A-text tags that can be used.

 The next step is to create a server with SSL/TLS encryption with a valid certificate.
 This is needed to be able to initialize the camera on that webpage through javascript.
 There are many tutorials to do this, but I heavily recommend using the one from Digital Ocean.

+# Generate Markers
+To generate markers, there is an online tool https://jeromeetienne.github.io/AR.js/three.js/examples/marker-training/examples/generator.html that can easily generate these.
+You supply an input file and a marker file and pattern file will be generated.
+Upon detecting the image using the pattern file on the camera, the object will be displayed.
+The pattern file is referenced in the index.html file and the marker image can be printed.

+# Generate 3-D objects
+I found that 3-D objects could be used in the A-Frames.